Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Insomnia - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240207205301.png)

-We find the user flag, now lets see how we can pivot to another user, or escalate privileges:
+We find the user flag, now lets see how we can switch to another user, or escalate privileges:

 ![](imagenes/Pasted%20image%2020240207205430.png)